A Return to a Beloved World

-What book could capture the magic of that world with a completely new set of characters?
+What tale could capture the magic of that world with a completely new set of characters, set hundreds of years before the Traction Era we know?
+Does Philip Reeve still have the Midas touch?

 PLOT SPOILERS FOLLOW

-Found, abandoned as a baby in basket, it would seem to obvious to suggest that Fever is some kind of Moses for the grounded city of London.
+Fever Crumb is the tale of its namesake, a young woman raised by the Order of Engineers, a cold, rational, and emotionless sect dedicated to logic above all.
+Found abandoned as a baby in a basket, it would seem too obvious to suggest that Fever is some kind of Moses for the still-grounded city of London.

-Which made me wonder just where the hell this story was going to take us, and what would become of Solent's delightful children Ruan and Fern?
+That name, Kit Solent.
+When I read that, my heart sank a little, as I thought I knew who that gentleman eventually becomes: Shrike.
+This made me wonder just where the hell this story was going to take us, and what would become of Solent's delightful children, Ruan and Fern?

-The discovery of Shrike's actual origin was quite a wonderful moment and as a consequence of being the Shrike, this particular story arc is the only real direct connection to the original novels and that works quite well, meaning the story of Fever Crumb can be told without any consequence to the original stories.
+Thankfully, the discovery of the legendary Stalker's actual origin is a different, more wonderful and tragic moment entirely.
+As a consequence of revealing the creation of the man who becomes Shrike, this particular story arc is the only real direct connection to the original novels.
+It works quite well, meaning the story of Fever Crumb can be told without any consequence to the original stories.

 Reeve actually packs a lot of detail into the first 50 pages of this novel.
 While it's a new world within the old world, its place feels quite natural in the scheme of things.

-A slow middle which gives the main characters a chance to get their bearings, set up some plot points gives way to a strong ending where all the threads of the story come together quite nicely - something which Reeve does quite well across the entire series.
+A slow middle section, which gives the main characters a chance to get their bearings and set up plot points, gives way to a strong ending where all the threads of the story come together quite nicely, something which Reeve does masterfully across the entire series.

 I do feel that if this is the first Mortal Engines novel you read, you might not be as thrilled with the tale as you would if you had not read about Tom and Hester's adventures prior.
 Given that Reeve has said the books should be read in the order he wrote them, this makes a lot of sense.